 At the ripe old age of 25, St. Louis owner Chris Von der Ahe made Comiskey player/manager of the Browns in 1885; Comiskey proved his worth with 4 straight AA pennants.
 Under Comiskey and Von der Ahe, the Browns were the epitome of the rowdy AA style; Von der Ahe egged on his drunken fans until opposing teams were terrified to play in St. Louis.
 Though that might have provided the Browns with a home field advantage, they were plenty good enough to win on the road as well.
 The Browns' top pitchers Dave Foutz and Bob Caruthers were both outstanding hurlers, and good enough batters that Comiskey could play them in the field when they weren't on the mound.
 Third baseman Arlie Latham was a questionable fielder but a competent hitter and one of the most feared baserunners in the league.
 Second baseman Yank Robinson was a pioneer in getting on base by the walk.
 And left fielder Tip O'Neill was a stellar hitter, winning the triple crown in 1887 and earning the distinction of being the only player to lead his league in doubles, triples, and home runs in the same season.

 The Browns' fortunes began to wane as Von der Ahe sold off one great player after another, and their 1888 pennant proved to be Comiskey's last as a manager.
 The 1889 club went down fighting to Brooklyn, which was now home to former Browns' greats Foutz and Caruthers.
 The following season, Comiskey joined many other players in jumping to the new Players League, where he managed the team in his native Chicago to an unspectacular fourth place.
+He also umpired one game that season.
 After the dissolution of the Players League, he returned to the Browns for another second-place finish and then to the Cincinnati Reds for three seasons of declining fortunes and playing time.

 Comiskey recognized that his time as a player was nearly up, and decided to continue in baseball as a minor league owner.
 He bought the Sioux City, IA franchise in the Western League and moved it to St. Paul, MN.
 His choice of the Western League was undoubtedly driven by his friendship with Western League president Ban Johnson, whom he had met in Cincinnati.
 When Johnson renamed the league the American League in 1900, Comiskey was allowed to move his team to Chicago, where they were rechristened the "White Sox" in honor of the old Chicago White Stockings.
 The Sox also beefed up their lineup by signing players who lost their jobs when the National League contracted from 12 to 8 teams after the 1899 season.